Analyzing Microvision's Unusual Options Activity | Benzinga

 Analyzing Microvision's Unusual Options Activity

-Shares of Microvision (NASDAQ:MVIS) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $15.58.
+Microvision (NASDAQ:MVIS) shares experienced unusual options activity on Monday.
+The stock price moved up to $15.99 following the option alert.

 - Sentiment: BULLISH